Charliemowood/atom-guide/README.md

 | Other Systems |  Ctrl-,  |

-You should now have Atom core settings open.
+You should now have Atom's core settings open.
 Use the procedure below to change the tab length.

 1. On the left of the screen select **Editor**.
 2. Scroll down to the section named **Tab Length**.